 - Capybaras are the largest rodents in the world.

-- They are excellent swimmers and can stay underwater for 5 minutes.
+- They are excellent swimmers and can stay underwater for about 5 minutes.

-- Capybaras live in large social groups near water.
+- Capybaras live in large social groups near rivers and lakes.

 Capybara